zzzprojects/docs/entityframework.net/pages/getting-started/ef-performance.md

 ### Recommendation

-Have you read all theses articles?
+Have you read all these articles?
 Great!
 Read them all a second or a third time if necessary.

 These articles are still under development.
 We recommend you to subscribe to our [newsletter](https://mailchi.mp/zzzprojects/entity-framework-extensions-newsletter) to stay updated.